dianapenciuc/weather_airflow/README.md

 - **Machine Learning**: Trains a machine learning algorithm using the processed dataset.

 ## Prerequisites
-Before running the project, ensure the requirements in requirements.txt are installed.
+Before running the project, ensure that:
+1. The requirements in requirements.txt are installed.
-You have a valid API key to access the OpenWeatherMap API.
+2. You have a valid API key to access the OpenWeatherMap API.